10 Key Panamanian Slang Words to Impress Everyone on the Isthmus!

 Panama also has a well-developed yet not over-developed tourism infrastructure, so there are many ways and places to learn Spanish, whether you’re a millionaire staying at a beach resort, a thrifty backpacker wanting to stay off the beaten path, or anything else in between.

-To enhance your experience, you should learn some Panamanian slang before the plane touches down on the tropical soil.
+To enhance your experience, you should learn some Panamanian slang before the plane touches down on tropical soil.
 It’ll make your whole experience much more satisfying.

 So when getting ready for your trip, don’t forget to pack your guidebook, some warm-weather clothes and these Panamanian slang phrases!